Free Printable: Low Carb & Keto Food ListGet It Now

 - Slice avocado.
 Cut the avocado in half and make thin slices lengthwise.
 Then, use a spoon to scoop them out:

-- Assemble homemade poke bowls.
+- Assemble keto poke bowls.
 Divide cauli rice into bowls and top with cucumber, radish, avocado, and tuna.

 - Garnish.
 Drizzle with spicy mayo and garnish with green onions and sesame seeds if desired.